 - 1. Leads for potential students are received through various means. - 2.
 Admissions representative contacts the potential student via telephone, text message or email. - 3.
+Student completes the Distance Education Online Assessment Tool. - 4.
 Admissions representative discusses Platt College, admission requirements, the distance education program and format, and program. - a.
-Admission Requirements include an associate degree in respiratory therapy and proof of CRT / NBRCT exam passing rates.

-- b.
-Program information discussed is the program requirements, length of program, wonderlic testing (entrance exam) process, essay requirements, and program director interview. - 4.
-If student successfully passes the wonderlic test, they are then scheduled for the program director interview and provided information for submitting the essay. - 5.
-Program Director interview is completed. - 6.
-Students is informed if they are accepted or not.
+Admission Requirements include an associate degree in respiratory therapy and proof of CRT / NBRCT exam passing rates. - b.
+Program information discussed is the program requirements, length of program, wonderlic testing (entrance exam) process, essay requirements, and Program Director interview. - 5.
+If student successfully passes the wonderlic test, they are then scheduled for the Program Director interview and provided information for submitting the essay - 6.
+Program Director interview is completed. - 7.
+Student is informed if they are accepted or not.